OTG, external HDD and exploit questions

 Not that your last question is even remotely on-subject, but ps2 can't handle it and ps3 & vita don't need retroarch to run psp as they both have superior methods to do it already.

 OK, but I still don't get why it's crappy.
 Does it have a higher PS1 game compatibility?
-It seems Project Eris is more recent than AutoBleem and I don't care about light gun support, so should the former be installed?
+It seems Project Eris is newer than AutoBleem and I don't care about light gun support, so should the former be installed?
 Is AutoBleem easier to install than Project Eris?

 Last edited by Windows_10_User,